Beagle puts IP2WHOIS to work from Slack and Microsoft Teams - reading what it needs, drafting the work, and waiting for your nod.

 Yes.
 Connect IP2WHOIS with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches IP2WHOIS for when a ticket escalates or a VIP writes in, then draft the reply and tag the owner.
+Beagle watches IP2WHOIS for when a ticket escalates or a VIP writes in and is ready to draft the reply and tag the owner.
 You can also just ask it questions about your tickets in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in IP2WHOIS - and nothing is sent or saved until you approve it.